gardener/gardener/docs/deployment/gardenlet_api_access.md

    current-context: auth-webhook
    ```

 3. When deploying the [Gardener `controlplane` Helm chart](../../charts/gardener/controlplane), set `.global.rbac.seedAuthorizer.enabled=true`.
-This will prevent that the RBAC resources granting global access for all gardenlets will be deployed.
+This will ensure that the RBAC resources granting global access for all `gardenlet`s will be deployed.

-4. Delete the existing RBAC resources granting global access for all gardenlets by running:
+4. Delete the existing RBAC resources granting global access for all `gardenlet`s by running:
    ```bash
    kubectl delete \
      clusterrole.rbac.authorization.k8s.io/gardener.cloud:system:seeds \